-- (1) a completed application form provided by the Commission; - (2) complete and correct financial statements, as specified in this chapter, demonstrating the school is financially stable and capable of fulfilling its commitments for training; - (3) the application fee as specified in this chapter; and - (4) any other revisions or evidence necessary to bring the school's application for approval to a current and accurate status as requested by the Commission.
+- (1) a completed application form provided by the Commission; - (2) a properly executed school bond; - $(\underline{32})$ complete and correct financial statements, as specified in this chapter, demonstrating the school is financially stable and capable of fulfilling its commitments for training; - (43) the application fee as specified in this chapter; and

+(54) any other revisions or evidence necessary to bring the school's application for approval to a current and accurate status as requested by the Commission.

 §807.12.
-Renewal.
+Renewal

 - (a) For small schools, the certificate of approval shall be renewed at least every three years, or more frequently as determined by the Commission.
-A complete application for renewal of a certificate of approval shall consist of the following: - (1) complete and correct annual financial statements, as specified in this chapter, demonstrating the school is financially stable and capable of fulfilling its commitments for training; - (2) the renewal fee and the fee for the tuition trust account, if applicable, specified in this chapter; and - (3) any other revisions or evidence necessary to bring the school's application for approval to a current and accurate status as requested by the Commission. - (b) For all other schools, the certificate of approval shall be renewed annually.
-A complete application for renewal of a certificate of approval shall consist of the following: - (1) a completed application for renewal form provided by the Commission; - (2) complete and correct annual financial statements for the most recent fiscal year demonstrating the school is financially stable and capable of fulfilling its commitments for training; - (3) the renewal fee and the fee for the tuition trust account, if applicable, specified by this chapter; and - (5) any other revisions or evidence necessary to bring the school's application for approval to a current and accurate status as requested by the Commission.

-- (c) The effective, expiration, and issuance dates are indicated on the certificate of approval.
+A complete application for renewal of a certificate of approval shall consist of the following: - (1) a properly executed school bond continuation certificate; - (21) complete and correct annual financial statements, as specified in this chapter, demonstrating the school is financially stable and capable of fulfilling its commitments for training; - (32) the renewal fee and the fee for the tuition protection fundtrust account, if applicable, specified in this chapter; and - (43) any other revisions or evidence necessary to bring the school's application for approval to a current and accurate status as requested by the Commission. - (b) For all other schools, the certificate of approval shall be renewed annually.
+A complete application for renewal of a certificate of approval shall consist of the following: - (1) a completed application for renewal form provided by the Commission; - (2) a properly executed school bond; - (32) complete and correct annual financial statements for the most recent fiscal year demonstrating the school is financially stable and capable of fulfilling its commitments for training; - (43) the renewal fee and the fee for the tuition protection fundtrust account, if applicable, specified by this chapter; and - (5) any other revisions or evidence necessary to bring the school's application for approval to a current and accurate status as requested by the Commission. - (c) The effective, expiration, and issuance dates are indicated on the certificate of approval.
 The Commission may reflect the date of renewal as the date following the date of expiration of the prior certificate of approval, if the school submitted a timely request for renewal and met all of the requirements contained in this chapter for renewal. - (d) The complete renewal application shall be postmarked on or before the due date as indicated in the Act.

 §807.13.
-Change in ownership.
+Change in ownership